 The one issue with the JU6500 is that it has a type of judder specific to 24p movies.
 If you're concerned about this, take a look at the video here and see if it bothers you.
 If it doesn't, you should get the JU6500.
 If it does, you should consider getting a different model, like the Sony X850C or the Samsung JU7100.

-If you want to future proof more yourself, yes the JS8500 is worth it because it has a wider color gamut, which would be useful in the future (but not now).
 Thanks for pointing this error.
 The review should have said second best LED, not simply TV.
 It has been fixed.